Dpi-001/Dpi-001/README.md

 - 🌱 Learning & mastering: **Laravel**, **Vue.js**, **Flutter**
 - 💡 Passionate about building secure, scalable, and creative web solutions
 - ✨ Motto: _"Code with purpose, build with passion."_
+- 🌐 QCommit Extension: Developed to empower developers even more!

 ---